This easy lentil taco meat recipe is your perfect meat replacement for a taco night!

 - Stir in tomato paste, vegetable broth, and vegan Worcestershire sauce.

-- Reduce heat, simmer for 5-6 minutes or until the mixture thickens.
-The longer you cook the lentils, the thicker and dryer the sauce will be.
-For a smoother sauce, stop heat around 3-4 minutes.
+- Reduce heat, and simmer for 5-6 minutes or until the mixture thickens.
+The longer you cook the lentils, the thicker and dryer the sauce.
+For a smoother sauce, stop the heat after 3-4 minutes of cooking.

 - Serve hot in my vegan, gluten-free flatbread recipe and follow my vegan, lentil taco recipe for filling tips!